imgd-cs-420x-2022/imgd-cs-420x-2022.github.io/notes.day4_textures.md

   gl.texImage2D(
     gl.TEXTURE_2D,    // target: you will always want gl.TEXTURE_2D
-    0,                // level of detail: 0 is the base, higher values are for mipmaps gl.RGBA, gl.RGBA, // color formats, for webgl1 these must be the same gl.UNSIGNED_BYTE, // type: the type of texture data, 0-255 greencanvas       // pixel source: could also be video or image
+    0,                // level of detail: 0 is the base, other values are for mipmaps gl.RGBA, gl.RGBA, // color formats, for webgl1 these must be the same gl.UNSIGNED_BYTE, // type: the type of texture data, 0-255 greencanvas       // pixel source: could also be video or image